-- (b) Except where an employee (other than a Senior Officer) is participating in training, the ordinary hours prescribed in clause 15.1(a) shall be worked as prescribed below: - (i) Fire and rescue and Communications streams - (A) Unless mutually agreed otherwise, all ordinary hours of duty, other than attendance at residential training courses and recruit training courses, are to be worked continuously (exclusive of unpaid meal breaks) with a minimum of 8 hours per day. - (B) Scheduled days off - (i) All employees shall be entitled to not less than 2 consecutive scheduled days off duty each 7 consecutive days. - (ii) In lieu of 2 whole days off in each 7 consecutive days an employee may be allowed in each 14 consecutive day period either one scheduled day off in one 7 day period and 3 consecutive scheduled days off in the other 7 day period or 4 consecutive scheduled days off.

-- (iii) Two consecutive scheduled days off, one at the end of one 7 day period and one at the beginning of the following 7 day period may be counted as meeting the requirements of clause 15.1(b)(i)(B). - (C) A continuous shift work roster shall provide a minimum of 8 hours break between the finish of ordinary hours of duty on one day and the commencement of ordinary hours of duty on the following day. - (D) Unless otherwise provided in a shift work or continuous shift work roster, a full-time employee will work an 8 week 320 hour cycle and the pattern of working hours shall be determined by the employer having due regard to the work requirements and the wishes of the employee. - (E) If the employer proposes to alter the pattern of working hours in any work location, consultation regarding the proposed working arrangements will occur with the employee/s directly concerned and, if requested by the employee/s, their union/s, prior to their implementation.

-(ii) Rural fire service stream
+- (E) The 10/14 roster necessitates the working of an average of 42 hours per week.
+Full-time employees on the 10/14 roster will be paid for 40 ordinary hours per. - (F) For full-time employees, two (2) hours of the average of 42 hours is credited towards additional leave, to be taken at a time convenient for the employer.
+This accrued leave may form part of fixed leave blocks for employees on the rotating leave roster or be taken as Z leave for employees in the Communications stream. - (ii) Employees other than continuous shift workers may work according to a shift roster or daywork roster as agreed and that complies with this clause. - (iii) Unless mutually agreed otherwise, all ordinary hours of duty, other than attendance at residential training courses and recruit training courses, are to be worked continuously (exclusive of unpaid meal breaks) with a minimum of 8 hours per day. - (iv) Scheduled days off - (A) All employees shall be entitled to not less than 2 consecutive scheduled days off duty each 7 consecutive days. - (B) In lieu of 2 whole days off in each 7 consecutive days an employee may be allowed in each 14 consecutive day period either one scheduled day off in one 7 day period and 3 consecutive scheduled days off in the other 7 day period or 4 consecutive scheduled days off. - (C) Two consecutive scheduled days off, one at the end of one 7 day period and one at the beginning of the following 7 day period may be counted as meeting the requirements of clause 15.1(b)(iv). - (v) Employees will be provided a minimum of 8 hours break between the finish of ordinary hours of duty on one day and the commencement of ordinary hours of duty on the following day. - (vi) Unless otherwise provided in a shift work or continuous shift work roster, a full-time employee will work an 8 week 320 hour cycle and the pattern of working hours shall be determined by the employer having due regard to the work requirements and the wishes of the employee. - (vii) If the employer proposes to alter the pattern of working hours in any work location, consultation regarding the proposed working arrangements will occur with the employee/s directly concerned and, if requested by the employee/s, their union/s, prior to their implementation. - (c) Rural fire service stream